ipatalas/ngComponentUtility/README.md

 It is not perfect yet and may not always work as desired.
 One known issue is when a project changes the branch.
 It sometimes loses the changes and for that case it's still better to call `Refresh Components Cache` command.
 For normal development it should work just fine.

+# Directives

+> **New in 1.0.0**

+Directives support has been finally introduced.
+Both `Find all references` and `Go To Definition` should work for detected directives.
+Currently only class based directives are supported.
+For examples please see the [test files](https://github.com/ipatalas/ngComponentUtility/tree/master/test/test_files/directives)
+Function based directives will follow shortly.

+A command to find unused directives is there as well: `Find unused directives`

 # Configuration

 This plugin contributes the following [settings](https://code.visualstudio.com/docs/customization/userandworkspace):